lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/basics/create AKS-cluster.md

   ```

- 4 - Run the following az aks create command to create the AKS cluster running the latest Kubernetes version.
-This command can take a few minutes to complete.
+ 4 - Run the following az aks create command to create the AKS cluster running the latest Kubernetes version. **This command can take a few minutes to complete**.

   ```